 Our Breeding Program

-Our breeding program is currently in a period of growth (however our original lines date back to 2001), rebuilding and refinement.
+Our breeding program is currently in a period of rebuilding (our original lines/dogs were born in 2001) and refinement.
 Our current focus is on our bloodlines, extensive health testing and keeping current with cutting edge research and genetic testing.
+Our focus continues to be on quality and not quantity.
 Once further along with our plans and breeding scheme, we will be showing again in the near future.

 As per Our Story page, we breed for the "total dog", with an emphasis on health and temperament, while breeding to standard.
 Given the pitfalls of "breeding for show titles" (i.e. breeding dogs closely related to achieve consistency and predictability) and that breeds are created by inbreeding to begin with, our focus remains on health and temperament first and foremost.
 Yes, one must also breed to standard and we feel that showing is important in maintaining the integrity of the breed standard and the breed as a whole.
 However, this isn't our sole focus.
 Indeed, we enjoy showing and try to get to shows when our family life allows.